 The National Recovery and Resilience Plan, which we have repeatedly discussed, will provide the necessary funds to start major investments in state schools, to ensure these standards of safety, hygiene and quality.

 There is an absolute need to revise the regulations on the construction, but also the arrangement and modernization of educational units.
 These things need to be updated urgently!
 We looked at the list of regulations, most of which are more than ten years old.
 It is clear that things have moved, we need to learn from what has happened in recent years.

 At the same time, we know that things are often very complicated, too bureaucratic.
 Therefore, we set out to simplify, de-bureaucratise and streamline the entire process.

-He added, “I would like to point out that last week's figures on the evolution of the COVID-19 pandemic are worrying.
-The growth trend is obvious and from all sides we are told that the pressure on the Intensive Care Units is increasing.”.
+At the end of my speech, however, I would like to point out that last week's figures on the evolution of the COVID-19 pandemic are worrying.
+The growth trend is obvious and from all sides we are told that the pressure on the Intensive Care Units is increasing.

 My dear ones, let's not waste what we have gained so far through the vaccination campaign, a vaccination campaign that is going very well.
 Over 1 million Romanians have already been vaccinated, and the number of doses administered is increasing from one day to the next.
 The number of vaccination centers increases from one week to another, so that by summer we have a very good level of vaccination of the population.

 But until then we must be careful not to drown on the shore!
 The state of alert will be extended this week due to the relatively large number of illnesses, and the restrictions that are in place will be maintained, and night traffic, which is now restricted from 23:00, will be restricted more. early, probably starting at 10 p.m.